 Arizona is known for its drier climate, and over time, mosquitoes have learned that our properties provide them with the water they need to complete their life cycle.

-Some places in our yards that collect water and act as breeding sites for mosquitoes include:
+Some areas of our yards that collect water and act as breeding sites for mosquitoes include:

 - Clogged gutters and downspouts